 To be eligible for the Lucien Stryk Asian Translation Prize, works must be:

-- book-length translations into English of Asian poetry or source texts from (but solely not commentaries on) Zen Buddhism
+- OR source texts from (but solely not commentaries on) Zen Buddhism

-- translations from Hindi, Sanskrit, Tamil, Thai, Vietnamese, Chinese, Japanese, and Korean into English
+- translations from Chinese, Hindi, Japanese, Kannada, Korean, Sanskrit, Tamil, Thai, or Vietnamese into English

 - published in the previous calendar year